 - Are you willing to shoulder responsibility for your pig's care if your children drop the ball?

-- If you have other pets, are you sure your guinea pig will get enough attention?
+- If you have other pets, how will you ensure your guinea pig will get enough attention?

 Sign up to receive our exclusive e-book full of training techniques, problem-solving and important information about caring for your pet.